 Okay, it's not really finished.

-They're all booked up over summer, and will come back in September to make it look pretty.
+They're all booked up over summer, and will come back in autumn to make it look pretty.

 Lay the stone surround.
 Finish the wall.

 However, it's fully functional, if not super attractive yet.

 It works. - And on hot days, man, it's great.

 In the last few years, there were some VERY HOT days on the boat.

 We DREAMED of - jumping into a pool.